 - Determination of the model parameters with the help of test series

 A distinction is made between structural and pragmatic modeling.
 In structural modeling, the internal structure of the system is known, but it is deliberately abstracted, modified, and reduced.
 This is called a white box model.
 In pragmatic modeling, the internal structure of the system is unknown; only the behavior or interaction of the system can be observed and modeled.
 The backgrounds are usually not or only partially understood – this is called a black box model.
 In the course of modeling, the object is reduced by delimitation and prepared for the simulation.

 Depending on your needs, senetics uses these methods to model your problem.
 Therefore CAD data is often created, which can be used for FEM simulations.

 With the help of the simulation of physical effects different influences on the product can be investigated.
-In addition to linear static strength analyzes, non-linear calculations and stationary thermal and thermomechanical analyzes as well as natural vibration analyzes can also be carried out.
+In addition to linear static strength analyses, non-linear calculations and stationary thermal and thermomechanical analyses as well as natural vibration analyses can also be carried out.